cantaloupe-project/cantaloupe/README.md

 ## 1.0-beta3

-* `cache` key in the configuration file renamed to `cache.server`.
 * Added client-side caching.
-To enable, add the `cache.client.*` keys from the sample configuration above.
 * Added HTTP Basic authentication.
-To enable, add the `http.auth.basic*` keys from the sample configuration above.
+* Added KakaduProcessor.
 * Improved the thread-safety of FilesystemCache.

 ## 1.0-beta2

 * Added optional server-side caching.
-To enable, add the `cache` and `FilesystemCache.*` keys from the sample configuration above.
 * Added configurable path separators in FilesystemResolver and HttpResolver.
 * The application version is displayed on the landing page and in a startup log message.